ruoyingj/learning-cluster/README.md

 - The output folder of your map reduce program should not exist when executing the jar program.
 - If there's any "permission" problem, try using su (root), or `sudo` in each command;
 - Remember that in MapReduce 2.0, you should use the command `yarn` but not `hadoop`.
+- If you have trouble running your wordcount program, you may need to install the Java Jre before.
+You can choose the default one.
+- If you have already run the wordcount program successfully and want to run it again, make sure to remove two things.
+The first one is the output folder.
+Using hdfs dfs -rm -r StartsWithCount/output.
+And anther one is the previous version's result.
+Or you may meet problems say 'File exits'.

 # <a name="pitfall">Pitfalls you should pay attention to</a>
 - Make sure the physical connection is correct;